mitom18/linear-system-solver/README.md

 ## Usage
 ### Compilation
-The application was created with use of the JetBrains CLion IDE.
+The application was created with usage of the JetBrains CLion IDE.
 It is preferred that you use this IDE for the build of the application.

 If you decide to run the program from the command line or other IDE, please make sure that the input folder